-- □ Traffic is divided in to 8 classes (not priorities) - □ The classes are grouped. - Standard requires min 3 groups: 1 with PFC (Storage with low loss), 1 W/O PFC (LAN), 1 Strict Priority (Inter-process communication and VOIP with low latency)
+- □ Traffic is divided into eight classes (not priorities) - □ The classes are grouped. - The standard requires min 3 groups: 1 with PFC (Storage with low loss), 1 W/O PFC (LAN), 1 with Strict Priority (Interprocess communication and VOIP with low latency)

-Is the reservation end-to-end? or, we have to manually reserve and define each group on each switch along the path?
+□ Is the reservation end-to-end?
+Or do we have to manually reserve and define each group on each switch along the path?
 Can it be used with RSVP?

-Here all reservations are L2.
-So on one extended LAN only.
+Here, all reservations are L2.
+So, on one extended LAN only.
 That extended LAN can have many L2 switches in between.

-Priority flow control is referred to as Classbased Flow Control, how classes are related to priorities? what is the main difference between PFC and strict priority?
+Priority flow control is called Class-based Flow Control; how are classes related to priorities?
+What is the main difference between PFC and strict priority?

 Priority creates an orderly queue.

-Classes do not necessarilty have an order.
+Classes do not necessarily have an order.

-So in a word, ETS was invented to guarantee the minimum bandwidth required to ensure the normal operation of each network?
+❑ So, in a word, ETS was invented to guarantee the minimum bandwidth required to ensure the normal operation of each network.

-For real time video services
+For real-time video services